Ultramega OK: Release and reception

 Cornell said, "On [Ultramega OK] the production wasn't what we were after at all, and that sort of hurt us critically."
-Allmusic staff writer Steve Huey gave the album four out of five stars, saying, "It may not be quite as complex or consistent as some of Soundgarden's later albums, but Ultramega OK is easily the best document of grunge's early, pre-Nirvana days."
+AllMusic staff writer Steve Huey wrote: "It may not be quite as complex or consistent as some of Soundgarden's later albums, but Ultramega OK is easily the best document of grunge's early, pre-Nirvana days."
 Ann Powers of Blender said, "Not every moment is brilliant, but it sure is loud."

 "Flower" was the only single released from the album.
 Its music video, directed by Mark Miremont, aired regularly on MTV's 120 Minutes, helping to call attention to the early Seattle grunge scene.

 At the 1990 Grammy Awards, Ultramega OK received a nomination for Best Metal Performance.

-Packaging
+Packaging and title

 The album's cover art, photographed by Lance Mercer, features a black and white picture of the band.
 According to Cornell, the album's title was a joke conceived by Thayil.
 Cornell explained that the title Ultramega OK means "absolutely, unbelievably not bad," and suggested that the British version was going to be called Ultramega UK.
 Cornell explained the title further, stating, "With Ultramega OK we really liked the songs on that record but we were disappointed in the production.
 We were sort of making fun of the finished product.
 It was Ultramega Alright.
 Ultramega could have been better but not bad."